Maebashi Witches: Episodes

+Theme songs

+The opening theme song is "Sugosugi Maebashi Witches!" (スゴすぎ前橋ウィッチーズ！, Sugosugi Maebashi Witchīzu), while the ending theme song is "Sorezore no Door" (それぞれのドア, Sorezore no Doa), both performed by the five main characters collectively known as the Maebashi Witches.
+Crunchyroll streamed the series.

+Compilation film

+A compilation film, titled Maebashi Witches Emoemories: Blooming Witches will release on October 23, 2026.

 Reception

-The anime adaptation was received positively.
-Cy Catwell of Anime Feminist reviewed the first episode, noted they had always been a fan of magical girls and were drawn to the series because it centers on "magical girl singers", adding that the series has a "path to witchdom...lined with trials," and said it charmed her "pretty instantly," along with its "tasty feminist tidbits," with magic shown as a "vehicle to personal freedom" rather than something which harms young women, but said that the manifestation of their magic in them singing the weakest part of the episode.
-She also compared the series to Puella Magi Madoka Magica and Wonder Egg Priority and called it a coming of age story which is grounded within reality, with teen girls given an opportunity to "be themselves."
+The anime adaptation was well-received.
+Cy Catwell of Anime Feminist reviewed the first episode, noted they had always been a fan of magical girls and were drawn to the series because it centers on "magical girl singers", adding that the series has a "path to witchdom... lined with trials", and said it charmed her "pretty instantly", along with its "tasty feminist tidbits", with magic shown as a "vehicle to personal freedom" rather than something which harms young women, but said that the manifestation of their magic in them singing the weakest part of the episode.
+She also compared the series to Puella Magi Madoka Magica and Wonder Egg Priority and called it a coming-of-age story which is grounded within reality, with teen girls given an opportunity to "be themselves."